 All of the above types of liability apply to manufacturers of medicines and medical devices and allow consumers to bring product liability claims against them.

 3. Does potential liability extend to the manufacturer only or could claims extend to corporate executives, employees, and representatives?

 Yes, liability can extend beyond manufacturers to their employees, corporate executives and their various representatives as well others in the supply chain.
-For example, for some offences that committed by a body corporate and where it is proved to have been so committed with the consent or connivance of or to be attributable to any neglect on the part of a director, manager, secretary or other officer of the body corporate, the director, manager, secretary or other officer or any person purporting to act in such capacity shall also be guilty of an offence.
+For example, some offences committed by a body corporate with the consent or connivance of, or attributable to any neglect on the part of, a director, manager, secretary or other officer of the body corporate, that officer or any person purporting to act in such capacity shall also be guilty of an offence.